 The Citadel is also home to Jordan Archaeological Museum which houses artefacts dating back to Bronze Age.
 You can explore various excavations from the period as well as the Ain Ghazal Statues dating back to 600 BCE.

-It is one of the major landmarks of Amman’s Old City and is capable of seating 6000 people.
-There is also a smaller Odeon theatre next door which you can also check out.
+It is one of the major landmarks of Amman’s Old City that can seat up to 6000 people.
+There is also a smaller Odeon theatre next door, which you can also check out.
 Entry to this landmark costs 2 JOD and can also be accessed through the Jordan Pass.

 Perched atop Jebel Amman, this is the most happening street in the city and a must-visit for all visitors.
 It gives a great opportunity for visitors to walk and explore the area, which is not easy in Amman as it is built completely on hills.

 There is so much to see and do on Rainbow Street that you can easily spend the entire afternoon here.
 Hop from cafes to souvenir shops to rooftop bars to restaurants.
 If you visit on Thursday night, you will witness a thriving scene with lots of pedestrians and cars due to the start of the weekend.

 Whether you want to try some authentic local cuisine, sample the dessert Kunafa or enjoy the nightlife, Rainbow Street is the place you need to be.

 On the second day, take a day trip from Amman to Jerash – an ancient city with the best-preserved ruins anywhere in the world.